OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ### <a name="functionDepsCheckerdotnetnotfound"></a>DotnetNotFound

 > Cannot find .NET Core SDK (v3.1 or v5.0).
-Teams Toolkit requires these dependencies.
+For the details why .NET SDK is needed, refer to https://aka.ms/teamsfx-envchecker-help

 #### Mitigation